-Which ever magnesium supplement you chose, be sure to cross-reference with this in-depth magnesium supplement report.
-Some very popular brands tested high in arsenic or were misleading on label!
+Whichever magnesium supplements you choose, be sure to cross-reference them with this in-depth magnesium supplement report.
+Some very popular brands tested high in arsenic or were misleading on the label!

-You can take the best magnesium supplement out there, but if you don’t add in co-factors, you might not be getting the full benefit.
+You can take the best magnesium supplements out there, but if you don’t add in co-factors, you might not be getting the full benefits.
 Lack of co-factors can affect absorption rates, and even lead to worse deficiencies.
-Each vitamin and mineral in our bodies work together for optimal health.
-No one nutrient can work on it’s own!
+Each vitamin and mineral in our bodies work together for optimal health—no one nutrient can work on it’s own!

-Vitamin B6 (as part of B complex) – These detoxify and help the liver work optimally and helps magnesium absorption into cells.
-I like a food-based b vitamin, raw bee pollen, liver pills or nutritional yeast flakes for my B’s.
+Vitamin B6 (as part of B complex) – These detoxify and help the liver work optimally.
+They also help cells absorb magnesium.
+I like a food-based vitamin B, raw bee pollen, liver pills, or nutritional yeast flakes.
 Be sure to use a methylated form of vitamin B complex if you go the supplement route and you have the MTHFR defect(s).

 Keep in mind that some people don’t excrete B6 properly, even though it’s a water-based vitamin, so be aware of any B6 toxicity symptoms.

-Bicarbonate – Also helps magnesium reach and absorb into the cells.
-Put 1/4-1/2 tsp of baking soda in water and drink before bed away from food.
+Bicarbonate – Also helps magnesium supplements reach and absorb into the cells.
+Put 1/4-1/2 tsp of baking soda in water and drink before bed.
+(Do not take with food.)
 Or, just put baking soda into your baths a few nights a week!

-Boron – 10-12 prunes a day will give you 2-3 mg of Boron, a great co-factor for magnesium, plus 41 mg of magnesium.
-Boron helps to regulate mineral absorption & metabolism and estrogen levels.
-Boron also helps utilize calcium, another magnesium co-factor.
+Boron – 10-12 prunes a day will give you 41 mg of magnesium, plus 2-3 mg of Boron, a great co-factor for the magnesium.
+Boron helps to regulate mineral absorption, as well as metabolism and estrogen levels.
+It also helps utilize calcium, another magnesium co-factor.

-Selenium – A handful of Brazil nuts will give you more than your RDA for selenium.
-Selenium defends against oxidative stress, boosts immunity, and supports blood flow and heart health.
+Selenium – A handful of Brazil nuts will give you more than your RDA for selenium, which defends against oxidative stress, boosts immunity, and supports blood flow and heart health.

-Vitamin D – Vitamin D has been shown to increase absorption of magnesium.
-Twenty minutes a day in the sun (not through a window) or take your daily cod liver oil.
-Vitamin D supplementation isn’t recommended as it can lead to kidney stones.
+Vitamin D – Vitamin D has been shown to increase the absorption of magnesium supplements.
+To get enough vitamin D, spend twenty minutes a day in the sun (not through a window) or take your daily cod liver oil.
+Vitamin D supplementation isn’t recommended—it can lead to kidney stones.

 Vitamin K2 – Found in natto, some cheeses like Brie and Gouda, and emu oil, vitamin K2 works with magnesium, calcium, and vitamin D to keep the body balanced.

-If you are looking to learn more about magnesium, I highly encourage you to join the Facebook group called Magnesium Advocacy Group led by mineral specialist Morley Robbins.
+If you are looking to learn more about magnesium and magnesium supplements, I highly encourage you to join the Facebook group called Magnesium Advocacy Group led by mineral specialist Morley Robbins.

 The book, Magnesium Miracle, is also an excellent resource.